asirre/WDPAI/README.md

 # WDPAI
-introduction to internet application programming Application for every sailor that allows you to check your knowledge and also to expand it.
+Application for every sailor that allows you to check your knowledge and also to expand it.
+Using PHP, HTML, CSS, JS, SQL, Docker.